BEAUTY TIPS FOR THE BRIDE AND BRIDESMAIDS

-You’re getting married and want to look your absolute best as you face your groom to become husband and wife.
-Here are some bridal beauty tips for the bride and bridesmaids for the 12 months leading up to the wedding day.
+You’re getting married and want to look your absolute best on your wedding day as you face your groom to become husband and wife.
+Here are some bridal beauty tips for the bride (and bridesmaids) for the 12 months leading up to the wedding day.

 The core of any good makeup is good skin and complexion to provide a smooth surface for your foundation.
 Below are some tips to get your skin looking healthy for the big day.

 Start your home beauty and skin care regime.
 Choose skin care products that you know and love, and start using them on a daily basis if you don’t already to get your skin use to the products and treatment.
 Start with a good cleanser and moisturise, and use a moisturiser and/or foundation with SPF sun protection.